ossia/score-docs/docs/reference-manual/reference-manual.md

 ---
 layout: default
-title: In depth
+title: Reference manual
 nav_order: 4
 has_children: true
-permalink: docs/in-depth
+permalink: docs/reference-manual
 ---

-# In depth
+# *score* reference manual
 <!-- {: .no_toc } -->

 This section of the manual goes through the various sections of *score* and bring detailed explanations.